 - here in the context of a robust solution (see hope du jour above), you can see the bad news and the impotence of today's "experts" as portrayed in the mainstream American narratives -

 - editor's comments in [square brackets] by Phil Hyde email@example.com -

-spreading RECESSION transitioning to DEPRESSION (archives) though spun by Wall Streeters as "slow recovery" to obscure their role in creating it by funneling unlimited percentages of the money supply to themselves, thus trapping it in torpid circulation in financial markets partitioned from warpspeed circulation in consumer & business markets -
+spreading RECESSION transitioning to DEPRESSION (archives) though spun by Wall Streeters as "slow recovery" to hide their part in creating it by funneling unlimited %'s of the money supply to themselves, thus trapping it in torpid circulation in financial markets partitioned from warp-speed circulation in consumer & business markets -

 design features bibliography site map LINKS time trilogy I II III the big question the big goal blog